adil-chbada/codepack-cli-/README.md

-# CodePack CLI 🚀
+# 🚀 CodePack CLI

-A powerful Go-based CLI tool designed to help developers share their code with AI assistants efficiently.
-It intelligently scans your project directory, categorizes files based on configurable patterns, and generates organized markdown files that can be easily shared as a single consolidated document with AI tools like ChatGPT, Claude, or GitHub Copilot.
+CodePack CLI is a powerful command-line tool designed to help developers share their code with AI assistants like Claude, GPT-4, and other LLMs.
+It intelligently extracts and categorizes your project files into organized markdown files that can be easily shared with any AI assistant.

 ## ✨ Key Features